allegro/allegro.tech/_posts/2015-07-28-vaas-open-source-management-tool-for-varnish-cache.md

 [Allegro](http://allegro.pl) consists of very many small services.
 Each service utilizes physical servers, cloud servers or docker containers.
 The servers are grouped into directors (a collection of back ends).
-It would be a very difficult task to maintain a varnish VCL consisting of so many back ends that come and go so often (which is especially true for the cloud back ends).
+It would be a very difficult task to maintain a varnish VCL consisting of so many back ends that come and go so often (which is especially true for the cloud and docker back ends).
 This is why every team responsible for a service maintains their own director by themselves.
 This would not be possible without VaaS.
 What is worth noting, even though so many people can modify the VCL used by Allegro's cache servers via VaaS, the VCL template is maintained by a narrow group of Varnish specialists who make sure that the template is well tested and does what it is intended to do before launching it in production environment.